Wisdom Tooth Removal in Naperville, IL

-Wisdom teeth are the last teeth to develop — and the most likely to cause problems.
-When there isn't enough room for them to emerge properly, they can become impacted, leading to pain, infection, and damage to neighboring teeth.
-At , Dr. Brammeier provides safe, comfortable wisdom tooth removal with sedation options to keep you relaxed throughout the procedure.
+The last teeth to develop, wisdom teeth are also the most likely to cause problems.
+When there isn't enough room for them to emerge properly, they can become impacted, which leads to pain, infection, and damage to neighboring teeth.
+Dr. Brammeier provides safe, comfortable wisdom tooth removal at Brammeier Dental of Naperville, with sedation options to keep you relaxed throughout the procedure.

 What it is

-Surgical removal of one or more third molars (wisdom teeth) that are impacted, partially erupted, or causing problems for neighboring teeth.
+Surgical removal of one or more third molars (wisdom teeth) that have become impacted, partially erupted, or troublesome for neighboring teeth.

 Who it's for

-Teens and young adults whose wisdom teeth are impacted, painful, infected, or crowding other teeth — typically between ages 17 and 25.
+Teens and young adults, usually ages 17 to 25, whose wisdom teeth are impacted, painful, infected, or crowding other teeth.

 How we help

-Digital X-ray evaluation, sedation options for your comfort, skilled surgical technique, and detailed post-op instructions for smooth recovery.
+Skilled surgical technique guided by digital X-ray evaluation, sedation options for your comfort, and detailed post-op instructions for smooth recovery.

 Do You Need Your Wisdom Teeth Removed?

-Wisdom teeth (third molars) typically appear between ages 17 and 25.
-When your jaw doesn't have enough room, these teeth can become impacted — trapped beneath the gum line or growing at an angle.
-Impacted wisdom teeth can push against neighboring teeth, causing them to shift, develop cavities, or even lose bone support.
+Wisdom teeth (third molars) typically come in between ages 17 and 25.
+When your jaw lacks enough room, these teeth can become impacted, trapped beneath the gum line or growing at an angle.
+By pushing against neighboring teeth, impacted wisdom teeth can cause them to shift, develop cavities, or even lose bone support.
+A common warning sign is persistent pressure or a deep toothache near the back of the mouth.

 Signs Your Wisdom Teeth Need Attention

-- Pain or pressure in the back of your jaw
+- Pain or pressure toward the back of your jaw

 - Bad breath or an unpleasant taste near the back teeth